KubeRocketCI/krci-portal/.krci-ai/data/custom/frontend-project-structure.md

 ## Key Guidelines

-1. **Domain Boundaries**: Never place domain-specific code in the `core/` directory
+1. Domain Boundaries: Never place domain-specific code in the `core/` directory
-2. **Component Isolation**: Each component should be self-contained with its own types, constants, and utilities
+2. Component Isolation: Each component should be self-contained with its own types, constants, and utilities
-3. **Page/View Separation**: Always separate page setup from page content for better testability
+3. Page/View Separation: Always separate page setup from page content for better testability
-4. **Shared vs. Private**: Clearly distinguish between shared components (in `core/`) and private components (within feature modules)
+4. Shared vs. Private: Clearly distinguish between shared components (in `core/`) and private components (within feature modules)